Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Disqualification from driving

 Land Transport Act 1998, ss 5(1)(c), 32

-On your first or second conviction for driving while disqualified, you can be jailed for up to three months or fined up to $4,500.
+On your first or second conviction for driving while disqualified, you can be imprisoned for up to three months or fined up to $4,500.
 You’ll also get an additional disqualification for at least six months.

 How do I get my licence back after I’ve been disqualified?